Video: Junior Year Advice

 Take courses that are challenging (within reason!)
 (0:40)

-Your counselor’s job is to help you succeed, so take advantage of this resource as much as possible.
+Your high school counselor’s job is to help you succeed, so take advantage of this resource as much as possible.
 Ask your counselor questions about the college search and keep them updated on your progress.
 Your counselor will help you generate a list of colleges that are the best fit for you and then help you work toward getting accepted.

 Make a list of teachers for your college recommendations (1:26)